 Baseball Australia, also known as BA, is a privately owned entity headquartered in Australia.
 Founded in 2009, it operates with approximately 40 employees and reported $1.9M in revenue as of 2023.
 The organization functions as a tier 3 media tech buyer, serving as the governing body for all levels of baseball in Australia, with bat sports as its main product.

-Baseball Australia renewed its multi-year partnership with food brand Four’N Twenty on January 22, 2026, securing the company as a primary sponsor for the 2026 World Baseball Classic (WBC).
-The agreement ensures Four’N Twenty's brand will feature on the national team's uniforms and digital assets during their Tokyo campaign, which begins on March 4, 2026.
-This follows the signing of a cooperation agreement between Baseball Australia and the Cuban Baseball and Softball Federation on April 15, 2025.
-Signed at the Cuban diplomatic mission in Canberra by Ambassador Tanieris Diéguez and Baseball Australia CEO Glenn Williams, the pact aims to strengthen ties and support baseball/softball’s inclusion in the 2032 Brisbane Olympic Games.
-Earlier, on March 10, 2025, Baseball Australia reported a record 24 Australian players competing in the top US Collegiate level, NCAA Division I, with about 70 additional players in lower collegiate divisions.
-In early March 2025, Baseball Australia released the schedules for its Women's National Championship, with six teams set to compete in Melbourne from April 13 to 19.
+On March 27, 2026, Baseball Australia announced that 17-year-old right-handed pitcher Patrick Crotty signed a professional contract with Major League Baseball's Philadelphia Phillies.
+Crotty previously represented Australia at the WBSC U-18 Baseball World Cup 2025, allowing two runs in 5.2 innings across three appearances.
+Previously, on January 21, 2026, Baseball Australia renewed its multi-year partnership with food brand Four’N Twenty, designating it as a primary sponsor for the 2026 World Baseball Classic (WBC).
+This agreement ensures the brand will appear on the national team’s uniforms and digital assets during their Tokyo campaign, which commences on March 4, 2026.
+Earlier, on April 15, 2025, Baseball Australia's CEO Glenn Williams and Cuba Ambassador Tanieris Diéguez signed a cooperation agreement with the Cuban Baseball and Softball Federation at the Cuban diplomatic mission in Canberra.
+The agreement aims to strengthen their relationship and support baseball/softball’s inclusion in the 2032 Brisbane Olympic Games.
+In March 2025, Baseball Australia also reported a record 24 Australian players competing in the National Collegiate Athletics Association (NCAA) Division I, the top collegiate level in the United States, with approximately 70 additional players at lower collegiate levels.

 Similar Companies